Queery

 Queery is an American podcast created and hosted by comedian Cameron Esposito.
-As the name suggests, the podcast is centered around queerness—the facets of the LGBTQ experience—and self-identifying queer guests.
-Guests range from widely known public figures such as Olympic figure-skater Adam Rippon, and musician sisters Tegan & Sara, to more niche-group individuals such as Irish singer-songwriter SOAK, animator and Steven Universe creator Rebecca Sugar, and comedian-writer Travon Free.
+The podcast is centered around queerness—the facets of the LGBTQ experience—and self-identifying queer guests.
+Guests range from public figures such as Olympic figure-skater Adam Rippon, and musicians Tegan & Sara, to more niche-group individuals such as Irish singer-songwriter Soak, animator and Steven Universe creator Rebecca Sugar, and comedian-writer Travon Free.

 Background

 Esposito's stated intention with starting Queery surrounded the identity politics that shape the LGBTQ+ landscape.
 In a Billboard interview about the podcast and her other ventures, Esposito said the show is about "reinvesting in the queer community in a way that I don't think I let myself before."
 In her show's preface, Esposito states that the show is "about individual experience and personal identity."
 She echoes the thesis in an Amy Poehler's Smart Girls interview.

 The show is produced by the Earwolf Network and engineered by Jordan Duffy.